 What is the best disability insurance for attorneys?

-For example, let’s say that after a stroke you can no longer practice law, even though you can still hold a job outside of the legal profession.
-An own-occupation policy would replace the income you made as a lawyer and allow you to still earn money from an unrelated job.
+Let’s say that you can’t practice law after a stroke, even though you can still hold a job outside of the legal profession.
+Your own-occupation policy would replace the income you made as a lawyer and allow you to earn money from the other job.

 Disability insurance riders for attorneys

-Disability insurance riders are additions or changes to disability insurance coverage.
-Here are some disability insurance riders that lawyers should consider:
+Disability insurance riders are additions or changes to your disability insurance coverage.
+Here are some disability insurance riders that can help you get the most out of a policy.

 Cost of living adjustment (COLA): Automatically increases your monthly benefit every year to keep up with inflation.

-Future increase rider: Lets you purchase more coverage later on when your income increases without having to go through another medical exam.
+Future increase rider: Lets you purchase more coverage later on when your income increases without having to go through another medical exam — useful if you’re young and expect your income significantly to go up over time.

 Non-cancelable/guaranteed premiums: Guarantees coverage at the same rates as long as you continue to make payments on time.